-Three Levels Sedation
+The Three Levels of Sedation Dentistry

 Few people look forward to a trip to the dentist but for particularly anxious patients a dental appointment can strike fear into their hearts.
 The Dental Fears Research Clinic at the University of Washington in Seattle says up to 24 million people in the U.S. avoid the dentist because of extreme apprehension, while 64 million will only set foot inside a dental office when absolutely essential.